 How long will it take to get a tax refund?

 The IRS states that most taxpayers receive their refunds within 21 days.If you get your refund through Direct Deposit, you’ll get your refund the day the IRS issues the refund.
 In recent years, most filers have received their refunds in as little as 14 days.
 But those results are not guaranteed and certain issues and factors can delay your refund.

 Unlike last year when early government shutdowns threatened to completely derail tax season, the start of this tax season has been relatively quiet and uneventful.
-The IRS announced in early 2020 that tax season would open on January 27, 2020.

 What is Free File and who qualifies for it?